Visclodev/OntologyInterfaceAssignement/README.md

 Make sure you have NPM (Node Package Manager) and NodeJS installed on your computer.

+Then run these commands and if no dependency breaks, it should work.
+> Don't hesitate to make an issue if a problem arises

 ```
 $ npm install
 $ npm start